-Daniel Boulton trial: Mum and autistic son 'repeatedly stabbed by violent ex'
+Daniel Boulton trial: Mum and son 'repeatedly stabbed by violent ex'

 The weekend before the attack Mr Boulton had sent nearly 900 messages to Ms Vincent on Facebook.

-Ms Goddard said Mr Boulton had also developed a "hatred" for Darren, also known as DJ, and had threatened to "wipe out the blood line of her family".
+Ms Goddard said Mr Boulton had also developed a "hatred" for Darren - also known as DJ - who had autism.
+He was also said to have threatened to "wipe out the blood line of her family".

 On 31 May, the day of the attack, she said he walked 28 miles from his home in Skegness to Ms Vincent's home in High Holme Road where he repeatedly stabbed her and Darren.